tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 ### Step 1: Orientation

 Let's start with an instance of Postgres version 15, which we plan to upgrade to version 16.
-We can check the version via `psql` and later confirm the update by running the following command within Postgres:
+Right away, we can confirm the version of the Postgres instance, for example, via the following:

 ```sql
 SELECT version();